amplication/docs/docs/how-to/deploy-to-kubernetes.md

 :::note

-Everything that is in the environments variable file for the service is moved to the configmap part of the helm chart, it would be adviced to move secret related configuration to the secrets object and preferably not have the secrets stored in the generated code at all (as this is implementation specific the decision was made to add everything to the configmap).
+Everything that is in the environments variable file for the service is moved to the `configmap` part of the helm chart, it would be advised to move secret related configuration to the secrets object and preferably not have the secrets stored in the generated code at all (as this is implementation specific the decision was made to add everything to the `configmap`).

 :::

 ### Step 3: Building and publishing the container image

-After both the `Github Actions` & `Helm Chart` plugin have been enabled and confgured, the pending changes should be enforced by building the service and merging the pull request.
+After both the `Github Actions` & `Helm Chart` plugin have been enabled and configured, the pending changes should be enforced by building the service and merging the pull request.

 The next step is to run the generated workflow, this can either be done by doing a commit in the service directory or running the manually by using the `workflow_dispatch` trigger.
-When the workflow has been completed succesfully, this should result in a container image available under github packages.
+When the workflow has been completed successfully, this should result in a container image available under github packages.

 :::caution